josephinebourghardt/SeaPollution/README.md

 S T E P · 6
 Import the CNC files made and start with adding marks for the screws.
 When this is done, move the CNC away from the material and screw the material to the table in the marks that have been made.

-Therafter start your file for ... and profiling.
+Therafter start your file for projecting and profiling.
 Stay with the machine until it is finished to make sure it cuts correctly and nothing goes wrong.

 ![](https://i.imgur.com/tbwkvjV.jpg)